CEODemitri/Shoe-Show-V3/README.md

 1. Navbar Component: map for dry code

 NextDay
+6 20
-0 00 - Finish Todos From Previous and check space
+-[] Finish Todos From Previous and check space
 Edits:

-1.
+1. Update Tool Listing on README
+2. Sloppy Mobile Responsiveness Update.
+Slight Enhancement but more kinks to clean.

 -[] TODOS: